 1 Employers to Spend about $10,000 on Health Care for Each Worker.”
 O’Brien, Sarah, CNBC, August 9, 2017.

-2Analysis included all clients within the given industry in Cigna’s book of business across all segments and client sizes for 2016 benefit plans.
+2Analysis included all clients within the given industry in Cigna Healthcare book of business across all segments and client sizes for 2016 benefit plans.

 3A discount program is NOT insurance, and the member must pay the entire discounted charge.
 If your plan includes coverage for any of these products, this program is in addition to, not instead of your plan benefits.
 Discount programs are separate from your medical benefits.
 Some programs are not available in all states and programs may be discontinued at any time.

-All Cigna products and services are provided exclusively by or through operating subsidiaries of Cigna Corporation, including Cigna Health and Life Insurance Company (CHLIC), Cigna Behavioral Health, Inc., Cigna Health Management, Inc., and HMO or service company subsidiaries of Cigna Health Corporation.
+All Cigna Healthcare products and services are provided exclusively by or through operating subsidiaries of The Cigna GroupSM, including Cigna Health and Life Insurance Company (CHLIC), Cigna Behavioral Health, Inc., Cigna Health Management, Inc., and HMO or service company subsidiaries of The Cigna Group.
 Policy forms: OK - HP-APP-1 et al., OR - HP-POL38 02-13, TN - HP-POL43/HC-CER1V1 et al. (CHLIC).
-The Cigna name, logo, and other Cigna marks are owned by Cigna Intellectual Property, Inc. All pictures are used for illustrative purposes only.
+The Cigna Healthcare name, logo, and other Cigna Healthcare marks are owned by Cigna Intellectual Property, Inc. All pictures are used for illustrative purposes only.

 Let's Get Started

-Thank you for your interest in Cigna.
+Thank you for your interest in Cigna Healthcare.
 Please provide some basic information about your company and a representative will contact you.